Set up and use the Xbox 360 Wireless Bluetooth Headset with a Bluetooth device

 To connect your wireless headset with a Bluetooth device:

-- Make sure the charging cable is not connected to the headset.
+- Make sure that the charging cable is not connected to the headset.

 - Press the power button on your headset for two seconds.